-- 1. Two fasteners are required for 2x6 and 2x8 ledger connections.
-Three fasteners are required for 2x10 ledger connections.
+- 1. Two fasteners are required for 2x6 ledger connections.
+Three fasteners are required for 2"x10" ledger connections.
 Additional fasteners prohibited. - 2.
 SPF ledger with minimum specific gravity of 0.42. - 3.
 The tabulated values apply where the ledger is installed either directly over the studs or with up to two layers of 5/8" gypsum between the ledger and studs. - 4.
 Allowable loads shall be limited to parallel-to-grain loaded solid sawn main members (minimum 2" nominal).
 Wood side members shall be loaded perpendicular to grain. - 5.
 Allowable loads are shown at the wood load duration factor of C_D = 1.00.
 Loads may be increased for load duration as permitted by the building code up to a C_D = 1.60.
 All adjustment factors shall be applied per NDS.
-For in-service moisture content greater than 19%, use Wet Service Factor (C_M) = 0.70. - 6.
-Fasteners shall be centered in the stud and spaced as shown in Figure 6 through Figure 14.
-The stud minimum end distance is 6% when loaded toward the end and 4" when loaded away from the end.
+For in-service moisture content greater than nineteen percent (19%), use Wet Service Factor (C_M) = 0.70. - 6.
+For LRFD values, the reference connection design values shall be adjusted in accordance with NDS Section 11.3. - 7.
+Fasteners shall be centered in the stud and spaced as shown in Figure 4 through Figure 12.
+The stud minimum end distance is 63/4" when loaded toward the end and 4" when loaded away from the end.
 The ledger end distance is 6" for full values.
-For ledger end distances under 6", the reference connection design values shall be adjusted in accordance with NDS Section 12.5. - 7.
-For LRFD values, the reference connection design values shall be adjusted in accordance with NDS Section 11.3. - 8.
-Gypsum wall board (GWB) must be attached as required per the building code. - 5.10 Where the application falls outside of the performance evaluation, conditions of use and/or installation requirements set forth herein, alternative techniques shall be permitted in accordance with accepted engineering practice and experience.
+For ledger end distances under 6", the reference connection design values shall be adjusted in accordance with NDS Section 12.5. - 8.
+Gypsum wall board (GWB) must be attached as required per the building code. - 5.6 Where the application falls outside of the performance evaluation, conditions of use and/or installation requirements set forth herein, alternative techniques shall be permitted in accordance with accepted engineering practice and experience.
 This includes but is not limited to the following areas of engineering: mechanics or materials, structural, building science, and fire science.